learn-academy-2021-alpha/week-5-assessment-DevenPerkins/rails-questions.md

 6. What is the schema file in a Rails application?
 Can you modify the schema directly?
 Why or why not?

+Rails creates the schema file for us and it represents the current shape of the database.
+It should not be modified directly because it will  cause issues with the data that was migrated and will then conflict with data in future migrations.